Does your organisation or business produce items which need to be dealt with by clinical waste incinerators?

 Clinical waste any waste which is wholly or partly human or animal tissue, blood, or other bodily fluids, pharmaceutical products or drugs, dressings and swabs, needles, syringes, or sharp instruments which may prove hazardous to people coming into contact with it.

 Waste from dental, veterinary, and medical practices, pharmacies, nursing practices, from scientific investigations using tissue or blood, from treatment centres, care practices, teaching or research facilities using such matter, or waste blood from transfusion services can be included in this definition.

 Some clinical waste is classified as special waste and comes under the Hazardous Waste (England & Wales) Regulations 2005 and the Special Waste Amendment (Scotland) Regulations 2004.

-The UK government says that healthcare offensive waste such as protective clothing like gowns, masks, and gloves, and outer dressings, all of which aren’t contaminated with body fluids, is non-hazardous, as is sterilised laboratory waste.
+The UK government says that healthcare waste such as protective clothing like gowns, masks, and gloves, and outer dressings, all of which aren’t contaminated with body fluids, is non-hazardous, as is sterilised laboratory waste.
 What it calls municipal offensive waste, such as nappies, sanitary protection, and incontinence pads, are also non-hazardous.
 They are not classed as clinical waste and must be stored separately from it.

 Clinical waste disposal.